 Throughout July, violence increased further.
 On July 22, the army abducted three Tamil girls in Jaffna and took them to their camps.
 News spread that they were raped and one had killed herself.

-On July 23 the Liberation Tigers of Tamil Eelam conducted the most successful attack on the Sri Lankan military by the Tamil resistance movement till date.
+On 23.07.1983 the Liberation Tigers of Tamil Eelam conducted the most successful attack on the Sri Lankan military by the Tamil resistance movement till date.
 13 Sri Lankan soldiers were killed in an ambush in Thinnevely.

 Violence against Tamils spread across the country.
 The premeditated violence caused over 3,000 Tamil deaths mostly in Colombo and in other Sinhala majority areas.
 The Tamil economy was destroyed.
-Over one hundred thousand were displaced, with thousands fleeing abroad.
+Over one hundred thousand were displaced with thousands fleeing abroad.

 As the news of the pogroms reached the outside world, it became apparent that the violence occurred with support of the state and the security forces and was planned “well in advance”.

-Remembering The Welikada Prison Massacre
+The Welikada Prison Massacre

-On July 25, we focused our attention on the Welikada Prison Massacre.
 During Black July, 53 Tamil political prisoners were violently murdered by Sinhala prisoners under the supervision of Sinhala prison guards.
 Amongst the dead, was TELO militants, Sellarasa "Kuttimani" Yogachandiran, Ganeshanathan Jeganathan, and N. Thangathurai.
 Kuttimani and Jeganthan are famously remembered for asking for their eyes to be grafted onto the Tamils who would see the birth of Tamil Eelam.
 In their torture, they were forced to kneel and their eyes gouged out with iron bars before they were killed.

-Highlighting Sri Lanka's Lasting Impunity
+Sri Lanka's Lasting Impunity

-On the anniversary of the final day of the Black July pogroms, we highlighted quotes from political leaders, journalists, and witnesses in the aftermath of the brutal violence.
+These are quotations from political leaders, journalists, and witnesses in the aftermath of the brutal violence.
 Most notably, President J.R.
 Jayewardene’s first address to the public following the riots, expressed no accountability or sympathy for the Tamil population that had been massacred.
 Instead, he condemned the Tamil liberation struggle and outlawed Tamil demands for self-rule.
 This emboldened Sinhala mobs and reignited further violence.
 Following a report conducted by the International Commission of Jurists in December of 1983, they concluded, “the violence of the Sinhala rioters on the Tamils amounted to acts of genocide.”